 After drying your clothes in the dryer, you notice they’re still damp.
 Another time you notice your clothes are not only damp, but they’re also cold to the touch.
 Something isn’t right with your dryer.

-These are only a couple of the obvious signs that you have a broken dryer.
+These are only a couple of the obvious signs that you have a dryer broken situation.
 Damaged or broken dryers can ruin your clothes and pose a danger to your home.
 Depending on the type of dryer you have, there could be additional problems such as a gas leak or an electrical problem that could lead to a house fire.

 Fortunately, most dryer problems won’t lead to such drastic problems.
 You or a professional can fix the problem or replace the dryer altogether.